 For any food ingredients you bring with you to the U.S., be sure they are packaged foods that you bought at a store and they should be unopened and packed in your checked luggage.
 Do not bring bulk spices/food items that you just put in your own plastic bag or containers.
 New/unopened packages are best.

 Also, be aware of the customs and immigration rules regarding the types of food items you cannot bring into the U.S. These include meat items, dairy/animal products, and fresh fruit/produce.
+Do not bring spices or powders in your carry-on bag.
+Pack these in your checked luggage.

 Temperature & Measurements: Outside of the research lab, the U.S. does not use Celsius for temperature or the metric system for measurements.
 This means that stoves, measuring cups and spoons, and recipes you find in the U.S. will be different from what you are used to in Japan.
 If you plan to cook or bake a lot on your own using Japanese recipes you will need to convert these to American measurements.
 There are many helpful apps you can use too.